koajs/convert/README.md

 Convert koa legacy ( 0.x & 1.x ) generator middleware to modern promise middleware ( 2.x ).

+It could also convert modern promise middleware back to legacy generator middleware ( useful to help modern middleware support koa 0.x or 1.x ).

+## Note

+It should be able to convert any legacy generator middleware to modern promise middleware ( or convert it back ).

+Please let me know ( send a issue ) if you fail to do so.

 ## Installation

 ```